domp9263/freeCodeCamp/guide/english/virtualbox/install-virtualbox-on-macos/index.md

 When you see the screen similar with following picture.
 You can click next until the installation finishes.

-**Note**: It will notice you that your macOS didn't allow the unknown source.
+**Note**: It will notify you that your macOS didn't allow the unknown source.
 If you see the prompt box, press the setting button instead of the "OK" button.
 You can select the `allow` option in settings and restart the install.

 ![installation windows](https://i.imgur.com/4RY0hVu.png)